-Mosul: What's next for the city ISIS left in ruins?
+Mosul now freed from ISIS: What's next for the city left in ruins?

 Mosul is made up of a diverse group of people with different ethnic and religious backgrounds -- including Sunni and Shia Muslims, Christians, Kurds and Yazidis -- and in the past, the lack of Sunni Muslims in governance has been a source of tension and conflict.
 ISIS was able to play on this issue and find sympathy among Sunni Muslims in Mosul.

-But Iraqi Prime Minister Haider al-Abadi has tried hard to brand the fight against ISIS as a national one, involving a range of ethno-religious groups fighting under one national Iraqi flag.
+But al-Abadi has tried hard to brand the fight against ISIS as a national one, involving a range of ethno-religious groups fighting under one national Iraqi flag.

 Nonetheless, the extensive role of the Popular Mobilization Units -- which are made up of predominantly Shia groups -- in the ISIS fight hasn't gone unnoticed among Sunnis.